 Companies such as Warner Bros, Disney and Netflix all produce or commission digital products and services from Auckland, using ultra-fast bandwidth to deliver content to customers and partners around the world.
-5G is accessible across central Auckland and suburban centres, and rolling out city-wide.
+5G is accessible across central Auckland and suburban centres, and rolling out region-wide.
 And with the country’s largest airport, seaport and freight operations, Auckland is also the prime logistics hub in and out of New Zealand.

 An Auckland office allows multinationals to operate around the clock to serve markets in Europe, Britain and the US.

 2 hours behind